jangrudo/ai-apocalypse/article.md

 mathematical function with a lot of parameters, differentiable by any of the parameters, which besides the parameters also takes some input and produces some output.
-The differentiable nature of this function allows to use standard optimization techniques (known as the backpropagation algorithm [Backpropagation]) in order to fit the parameters to the input-output pairs expected by a particular algorithm.
+The differentiable nature of this function allows to use standard optimization techniques (known as the backpropagation algorithm \[Backpropagation\]) in order to fit the parameters to the input-output pairs expected by a particular algorithm.
 The beauty of this approach is that it allows to discover complex algorithms automatically, by merely matching a sufficiently large array of input-output pairs.

 The power of a neural network architecture depends on the breadth and the flexibility of the class of potential algorithms which it is capable of implementing (and discovering through learning).
-The success of the Transformer architecrure mentioned above can be attributed to its vastly increased flexibility compared to earlier neural network architectures.
+The success of the Transformer architecture mentioned above can be attributed to its vastly increased flexibility compared to earlier neural network architectures.
 One well-known aspect of this flexibility has been its ability to discover and implement algorithms which are capable of capturing the complexity of natural human